Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Implemented (unrealistic) increased lift at higher speeds, you can now fall down faster at low speed the two above combined should allow for more boring plane physics
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+!!!
+in 1.37 EngineController:
+High Aoa Min Control Pitch
+High Aoa Min Control Yaw
+have been renamed to:
+High Pitch Aoa Min Control
+High Yaw Aoa Min Control
+You must remember and re-enter the values if updating !!!

 On first run there may be a compile problem that causes the plane to not function, try running it a second time before checking anything else.